sumitgupta28/docker-k8s-ocp-demo-app/demo-app-db-flyway/README.md

 # Demo APP with flyway

-*	this is simple application with curd api's for employee model.
+*	This is simple application with curd api's for employee model.

 	```
 	  {